plewis/plewis.github.io/phylogenetics/lab-ape.md

 yes
 {% endcomment %}

 A _profile_ likelihood is obtained by varying one parameter in the model and re-estimating all the other parameters conditional on the current value of the focal parameter.
-This is, technically, not the correct way of getting a confidence interval, but is easier to compute and may be more stable for small samples than getting confidence intervals the correct way.
+Confidence intervals based on the profile likelihood are better when the parameter value is near a hard boundary because the usual method for estimating confidence intervals assumes that the likelihood curve is approximately normal and thus symmetric around the MLE.

 {% comment %}
 > :thinking: What is the correct way to interpret the 95% confidence interval for b - d: [5.25955, 13.32028]?
 Is it that there is 95% chance that the true value of b - d is in that interval?